12 Ways to Slash Your Food Grocery Costs

 Most of these ideas are very doable all year long, a few are only for the short term, and a couple are not good strategies at all unless you’re in a place of desperation.
 I’ll explain that more below.
 In the meantime, here’s how to put your thumb in the dike & slash your food costs.

 These changes aren’t difficult with a little planning & effort – every cent you save pays you back.
-Grab your receipts (You do save them, right?
+Grab your receipts (you do save them, right?
 I told you to back in 2010!
-Okay, maybe that wasn’t fair, lol!) and take a look at what you’ve spent on groceries and eating out, and figure out what you can slash.
+Okay, maybe that wasn’t fair, lol!) and take a look at what you’ve spent on groceries and eating out.
+Figure out what you can slash.

 As you sit with the figures, the stark reality is that $$ spent doesn’t always add up to satisfaction.
 Cost vs both satisfaction and satiety are good things to keep in mind.
 These changes won’t make you rich, but can help in tough times or allow you to tuck a few more $$ away.